 It is not, however, the first monitoring bracelet in existence.
 InTouch, which was developed in 2012, might have that honor.
 Its makers had children in mind.
 Diabetics not only have to inoculate themselves with insulin, they also have to prick themselves to check their glucose levels several times a day.
 This is hard enough on adults, but it’s even worse for children.
 The InTouch bracelet monitors the child’s glucose levels and has a clasp that prevents it from falling off.
 It does not, however, have any way of painlessly delivering insulin to the patient.

 SubScope is a new monitoring device.
 It’s aimed at athletes with diabetes and allows them to keep tabs on their glucose levels while they exercise.
 It has three parts: an implant that inserts into the patient’s arm and monitors their blood, a cool-looking watch that displays the information, and an app for the patient’s smartphone.
 Again, it doesn’t have a delivery system for medication.
 This means that the researchers at IBS might be the first to devise a gadget that both monitors the patient’s condition and administers treatment.

 When it comes to treating diabetes at home, it’s important to have help readily available.
-Home Care Assistance of Albuquerque, NM, provides premier live-in and hourly home care to help seniors manage their diabetes anytime of day or night.
+Home Care Assistance, a leading provider of high-quality home care Albuquerque, provides premier live-in and hourly home care to help seniors manage their diabetes anytime of day or night.
 Additionally, we help seniors with daily activities including prescription pick-ups, medication reminders, and nutritious meal preparation.
 Speak with a knowledgeable Care Manager today when you call 505-798-0800 and schedule a free in-home consultation.